mohittiwari98/python-30/README.md

 # python-30
 # Python Practice Programs

 Welcome to the repository of Python Practice Programs!
 This collection includes 30 Python scripts designed to help you improve your programming skills and understand various concepts in Python.
 Each program focuses on different topics and challenges, allowing you to practice and reinforce your knowledge.

 ## Introduction

 Python is a versatile programming language that is widely used for a variety of applications.
 Whether you're new to programming or looking to sharpen your skills, these practice programs will help you gain hands-on experience with essential concepts, algorithms, and data structures.

+## Installation

+To run the programs, ensure that you have Python installed on your machine.
+You can download it from the official [Python website](https://www.python.org/downloads/).

 ### Prerequisites